Praful028/Django-Python-Machine-Test/README.md

 A brief description of your project goes here.
 This could include the purpose of the project, its main features, and any relevant background information.

+The task is to design APIS for the machine test using any REST framework

 ## Table of Contents

 1. [Getting Started](#getting-started)